onyx-platform/onyx/doc/user-guide/messaging.md

 chosen via a hash of the combined IPs of the nodes, in order to consistently spread the use of subscribers over the cluster.

-Clusters which perfom a large proportion of the time serializing should consider increasing the subscriber count.
+Clusters which perform a large proportion of the time serializing should consider increasing the subscriber count.
 As a general guide, `# cores = # virtual peers + # subscribers`.